 The design of the hand saw is also changing.
-Many inventions go back pretty far in history and that’s how it is with the saw.
+Many inventions go back pretty far in history.
+That’s how it is with the saw.
 Saws made of copper go back as far as 3100 BC but it’s Chinese engineer and carpenter Lu Ban who gets the credit for inventing the saw.
 He came from a family of carpenters, who didn’t have saws during that time period.
 They had to use axes to cut the wood, which was very time consuming.

 The design of the saw is now evolving again.
 Portable band saws have always been heavy and bulky, requiring two hands to hold them steady.
-Lately, the size and weight of power tools has decreased because of the conversion from corded to cordless, making them capable of being held one-handed while dangerously steadying pipe in the other.
+Lately, the size and weight of power tools has decreased because of the conversion from corded to cordless.
+This makes them capable of being held one-handed while dangerously steadying pipe in the other.

-But Rosendin, the electrical contracting industry’s largest employee-owned firm, discovered that these product improvements had an unexpected safety risk to its employees.
-They noticed that once the natural pipe resistance was gone as it was cut through, the saw would jerk downward until the operator could remove his fingers from the blade’s single trigger.
-This created a risk of the saw striking the worker’s now free hand to reach across, under the moving blade, in an attempt to catch the falling piece of material, resulting in injuries to the person using it.
+Rosendin, the electrical contracting industry’s largest employee-owned firm, discovered that product improvements had an unexpected safety risk to its employees.
+They noticed that once the natural pipe resistance was gone as it was cut through.
+The saw would jerk downward until the operator could remove his fingers from the blade’s single trigger.
+This creates a risk of the saw striking the worker’s now free hand to reach across and under the moving blade.
+When you attempt to catch the falling piece of material, it results in injuries to the person using it.

 Rosendin set out to find a solution to this safety risk, thinking if the saw required two hands to operate, the risk to employees would be greatly reduced.
 With two hands operating the saw, there would be no risk that one hand could come in contact with the saw blade while it was moving.